Partygate: Met Police to issue first fines, sources say

 It came after an internal inquiry passed information to the force.
 The Guardian said fines were "imminent".

-The Met has not commented and Downing Street has been approached for comment.

-Government sources told the BBC the Met could issue the fines on Tuesday.
+Downing Street and the Met have not commented, but government sources told the BBC the force could issue the fines on Tuesday.

 For months, Prime Minister Boris Johnson and his government were dogged by reports of staff parties in Downing Street when Covid restrictions were in place.

+Several Conservative MPs had called for Mr Johnson to resign over the parties, but some have changed their stance in recent weeks since the war in Ukraine started.

 The police investigation was launched after a separate inquiry was undertaken by senior civil servant Sue Gray.

-Of the 16 alleged parties or gatherings listed in her initial findings, the police are investing all but four of them.
+The initial findings of Ms Gray's inquiry criticised "failures of leadership and judgement" over the gatherings, between May 2020 and April 2021.

+The prime minister told Conservative MPs that an updated version of the Gray report will be published in full, once the police have finished their investigation.

 The policy inquiry, called Operation Hillman, is examining 12 gatherings on eight dates to see if Covid regulations were broken.

-Mr Johnson is known to have attended at least three of the gatherings.
+Mr Johnson is known to have attended at least three of the gatherings:

 He has said he did not believe he was breaking any rules, but apologised "for the things we simply didn't get right".